isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 Simple Query Examples
 *********************
 Let's start with a few simple examples to get some practice using BigQuery.
-You can simply copy and paste any of the SQL queries on this page into the BigQuery web UI https://console.cloud.google.com/bigquery.
+You can copy and paste any of the SQL queries on this page into the BigQuery web console at https://console.cloud.google.com/bigquery.

 **1. How many mutations have been observed in KRAS?**

 .. code-block:: sql

    SELECT COUNT(DISTINCT(sample_barcode_tumor)) AS numSamples FROM `isb-cgc-bq.TCGA_versioned.somatic_mutation_hg38_gdc_r10`
    WHERE Hugo_Symbol="KRAS"

 The screenshot below shows the query in the "Query Editor" box, and the results down below.
 Just click on the "RUN QUERY" button to run the query.
 Notice the green checkmark indicating that the SQL query syntax looks good.

 .. image:: SimpleSQLExample1.png
-   :scale: 80
+   :scale: 100
    :align: center